aindrajaya/blockchain/API/etherscan-api/lib/glossarium.md

 `tokenbalance`: returns the current balance of an ERC-20 token of an address `balance`: Returns the Ether balance of a given address `txlistinternal`: Returns the list of internal transactions performed by an address, with optional pagination.
 NOTE: This API endpoints returns a maximum of 10000 records only.
+`txlist`: Returns the list of transactions performed by an address, with optional pagination.